kibook/s1kd-tools/EXAMPLE.md

 This would create the file `DMC-MYPRJ-A-00-00-00-00A-040A-D_000-01_EN-CA.XML` in your CSDB folder.

-Each of the s1kd-new\* tools has various options for setting specific metadata, and information not included as arguments to these commands is pulled from the `defaults` and `dmtypes` files.
+Each of the s1kd-new\* tools has various options for setting specific metadata, and information not included as arguments to these commands is pulled from the `.defaults` and `.dmtypes` files.

 Data module workflow
 ====================